Winter 2003 Edition

 - Value.
 The transfer is not considered to be for the full value of the house but the “remainder interest” in the house.
 The remainder interest is the right that your children have to receive the home automatically upon your death.
 The value of the remainder interest is calculated using IRS actuarial tables based on your life expectancy.

 - Penalty Period.
 The number of months of ineligibility or penalty period is calculated by dividing the value of the gift by the average monthly cost of nursing home care.
-This “regional rate” for Western New York is now $5,614.
+This “regional rate” for New York is now $5,614.

 Social services cannot require you to liquidate the life estate or to rent the life estate interest property.
 However, if you rent out the property, any net rental income you receive is counted in determining eligibility for Medicaid.
 Also, if you sell the property, the proceeds or fair market value are a countable resource for determining Medicaid eligibility.